calipho-sib/feature-viewer/README.md

 ## License

-This software is licensed under the GNU GPL v2 license, quoted below.

 Copyright (c) 2015, SIB Swiss Institute of Bioinformatics

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.